 - Cool half an hour and enjoy!

-*to make dairy free, substitute allergy friendly margarine and soy/coconut/almond/cashew yogurt
+*to make dairy free, substitute allergy friendly margarine and allergy friendly yogurt that fits your dietary needs

 *to make egg free, substitute a flax egg